Children thrive when parents and schools work together.

 BC Confederation of Parent Advisory Councils (BCCPAC) and the BC Ministry of Education to

-answer parent questions about what SOGI-inclusive education looks like in BC schools.
+answer parent questions about what SOGI-inclusive education looks like in Canadian schools.

 Use the complementary presentation and facilitator's guide to learn with your parent community.